Last modified: Dec. 14, 2024, 4:12 p.m.

 Native

-Head ochreous to brown; forewing ground colour golden brown, white pattern consisting of two tranverse bands, two costal and one dorsal striae; a small dark spot in the apical area; basal line absent.
+Head ochreous to brown; forewing ground color golden brown, a white pattern consisting of two transverse bands, two costal and one dorsal striae; a small dark spot in the apical area; basal line absent.

 A tentiform mine on the underside of a leaf, situated between two secondary veins and most of the time not close to the main vein.
 Underside without clear longitudinal fold, but with several small wrinkles.
 The black frass is concentrated in a corner of the mine.